mitin001/transcriber/blog/kara-swisher/burn-book.md

 > Young Turks on the Web had overturned the old order, sparked an electronic revolution and become impossibly rich.
 Impossible, it turns out, was the operative word.

+She started in print journalism but pushed for the exploration of digital.

+> While having a column in a major publication was the goal for most journalists, I felt trapped in a prison of expectations from a medium I barely believed in.

 [Burn Book]: https://www.google.com/books/edition/Burn_Book/Fcj3EAAAQBAJ